danielroelfs/danielroelfs.com/content/posts/2026-advanced-map-norway/index.md

 showtext::showtext_auto()
 ```

 I'll focus most of the examples in this post on Norway, but I'll use some others from other parts of Europe as well.
-Let's run through three common file formats: GeoJSON, shapefiles, GeoPackage, and geodatabase{{< sidenote >}}See [here](https://feed.terramonitor.com/shapefile-vs-geopackage-vs-geojson/) for a technical comparison between three of them{{< /sidenote >}}.
+Let's run through three common file formats: GeoJSON, shapefiles, GeoPackage, and geodatabases{{< sidenote >}}See [here](https://feed.terramonitor.com/shapefile-vs-geopackage-vs-geojson/) for a technical comparison between three of them{{< /sidenote >}}.

 ## GeoJSON